-Waleed currently leads Record Label Business Development for North America at YouTube.
-In this role he is responsible for negotiating YouTube’s agreements with the three global major record labels as well as Vevo and all independent and non-standard recorded music distributors.
+Waleed is Director and Global Head of Recorded Music Business Development for YouTube.
+In this role, he is responsible for negotiating YouTube’s music global licensing agreements with major record labels as well as Vevo and all independent and non-standard recorded music distributors.